A note on exterior stability of isolated singularity formation for nonlinear wave equations: Introduction

 where $P$ denotes either \cref{in:eq:nonlin} or \cref{in:eq:wave_map_k}, and $\phi_0$ is as above.

-Our main observation is that this exterior stability can be recast into a semi-global scattering problem as considered in \cite{kadar_scattering_2025}, see \cref{in:sec:link} as well as \cref{fig:exterior} for a visualisation.

-The main result of the paper is that under suitable initial data assumptions on the perturbations $\phi_{\C}$ and $\phi_{\Cbar}$, and for $v_1>0$ sufficiently small, the solution to \cref{in:eq:characteristic} exists in the domain $\D_{-1,v_1}=\{v\in(0,v_1), u\in[-1,0)\}$ and, in fact, can be ({non-uniquely}) extended across the Cauchy horizon $\CH=\{v>0, u=0\}$.
+The main result of the paper is that under suitable initial data assumptions on the perturbations $\phi_{\C}$ and $\phi_{\Cbar}$, and for $v_1>0$ sufficiently small, the solution to \cref{in:eq:characteristic} exists in the domain $\D_{-1,v_1}=\{v\in(0,v_1), u\in[-1,0)\}$ and, in fact, can be {({non-uniquely})} extended across the Cauchy horizon $\CH=\{v>0, u=0\}$.
 If we pose the data at $u=-\epsilon$ for $\epsilon\ll1$ and make additional assumptions, we can also show that $v_1$ can be taken to be infinite.
-The ``suitable'' initial data assumptions we make have only partially been proved when solving the problem in the interior of the light cone $\C$; we give more details below.

-Our motivation to study this problem is the structure of the maximal globally hyperbolic development of initial data for \cref{in:eq:nonlin,in:eq:wave_map}.
-Similar questions have been investigated in \cite{biernat_hyperboloidal_2021,donninger_stable_2025}.
-The contribution of this paper is the separation of the study of the interior (i.e.~to the past of $\C$) from the study of the exterior region, and the observation that the exterior problem can be recast as a scattering problem as studied in \cite{kadar_scattering_2025}.
+The ``suitable'' initial data assumptions have been recovered in certain interior stability analyses.
+We strongly expect them to be recoverable in many other settings; we give more detail below.
+In particular, we expect that following further progress on interior stability analysis, our exterior stability result will eventually be applicable to any compactly supported smooth perturbations at, say, $t=-1$, of all singular solutions considered in this paper.
+This paper being entirely about exterior stability analysis, we simply state our data assumptions as conjectured interior stability results.

 The remainder of this introduction is structured as follows: We recall some of the literature on the study of the interior problem in \cref{in:sec:interior}.
 In particular, we motivate the assumptions that we place on the initial data for \cref{in:eq:characteristic}.
-In \cref{in:sec:link}, we then quickly explain the coordinate transformation that connect the results of \cite{kadar_scattering_2025} to the problem \cref{in:eq:characteristic}.
+In \cref{in:sec:link}, we then explain the coordinate transformation that connects the results of \cite{kadar_scattering_2025} to the problem \cref{in:eq:characteristic}.
 We state our main result in \cref{in:sec:main}.